 However, opaque to me was the true opinions of those in our circle in regards to me.
 They weren’t outright overt, their sentiment was right out side of my peripheral.
 Things like lowered decibel conversation once I left the room, only to get quiet as I returned.
 Certain people calling my house host friend, while said friend tells the caller I’m around.
 As to indicate (don’t say shit, he’s here).

 I chose to couchsurf with a good friend, because I loved our lifestyle.
 We ate good food, binge watched Anime and movies, played and beat several video games.
 Everyday, sometimes not even aware of the clock or time, I’d step back into the past to a simpler time.

 So it was time to go, for good.
 I don’t hate any of those guys in the slightest, because I don’t have room in my heart for hate.
+They’re also a huge part of my past and will always have a great love for them.
 We just have different goals now, and like attracts like.
 I’m exploring my interest with honest eye without the consumerist crew in my ear driving home a materialist agenda.

 Giving up deep, decades long friendships can be one of the hardest things one can do.
 You can’t get those years back, and it’s a lot harder to build a new lifelong friendship with a deep history once you get to a certain age.
 But if you’re getting bad vibes, you gotta do what you gotta do.
 Do you work it out or let them all go?
 For me, the choice was clear.